 - Not very smooth sometimes.

-9. GIMP - Split Video into Frames
+9. GIMP - Video Splitter Software for Extracting Frames

 Formats: bmp, gif, jpeg, mng, pcx, pdf, png, ps, psd, svg, tiff, tga, xpm, and many others